geekswamp/cithakan/README.md

 - [envied] is used for managing environment variables securely within the Flutter application.
 - [freezed] helps in generation immutable classes and union types, making data modeling and serialization easier.
+- [flutter_secure_storage] is used for securely storing sensitive data, such as authentication tokens and user credentials, using platform-specific encrypted storage.
 - [flutter_bloc] is used for state management, providing a predictable way to manage application state using the BLoC pattern.
 - [injectable] is used for dependency injection, allowing for a modular and testable codebase.
 - [json_serializable] is used to automate the serialization and deserialization of JSON data, reducing boilerplate code and ensuring type safety.